Ishmam156/bdmap-coverage/README.md

 #### jsconfig.json

-The boilerplate is using `module-alias` to help with requires in backend and `webpack` to help with imports in frontend. jsconfig.json helps visual studio code to understand what the imports are.
+The project is using `module-alias` to help with requires in backend and `webpack` to help with imports in frontend. jsconfig.json helps visual studio code to understand what the imports are.

 For frontend see webpack.config.js and, for example, client/index.js for examples with the requires (Components/...)